Lymph nodes are the filtering station of the human body.

-Journey to the Lymph Node Game is a fun digital game designed to teach you about the immune system and lymph nodes.
+Journey to the Lymph Node Game is a fun free digital game designed to teach you about the immune system and lymph nodes.

 Where can I access the game?

 To play the game, visit Journey to the Lymph Node Game.

 Does it cost anything to play?